 Caledonia is a self-managed investment trust company with a premium listing on the London Stock Exchange.
-As at 31 March 2018, being the date to which the Annual Report is made up, it had net assets of approximately £1.8bn.
+As at 31 March 2020, being the date to which the Annual Report is drawn up, it had net assets of approximately £1.8bn.

-Caledonia's aim is to grow net assets and dividends paid to shareholders over the long term, whilst managing risk to mitigate volatility of returns.
-It seeks to achieve this by investing in well-managed businesses that combine long term growth characteristics with an ability to deliver increasing levels of income.
-Caledonia's investment strategy covers both listed and private markets in broadly equal proportions, a range of sectors and has global reach.
+Caledonia's aim is to grow net assets and dividends paid to shareholders over the long term, whilst managing risk to avoid permanent loss of capital.
+It seeks to achieve this by investing in well-managed businesses that combine long-term growth characteristics with an ability to deliver increasing levels of income.
+Caledonia's investment strategy covers both listed and private markets, a range of sectors and, particularly through its fund investments, has global reach.

-Caledonia has paid an increasing annual dividend for 51 years.
+Caledonia has increased its annual dividend for 53 years.